RyanMcBrayer/MapReduce/README.md

 ## Running the Wordcount Example

 The provided main.c uses the functions from mapreduce.c to implement a simple wordcount program.
+Open the contents of the /src directory above on a Linux machine.
+Then follow the steps below to test the library with the word count example.

 Compilation:
 gcc -o mapreduce main.c mapreduce.c hashmap.c -Wall -Werror -pthread